Rainbow Trout Stocking

 Boy Holding Rainbow Trout in front of him and smiling

-Everyone wants to know when the rainbow trout are arriving…but it’s a secret.
 Every year BREC chooses 3-4 ponds around the parish to stock with adult Rainbow Trout.
-Each year these stocking locations change in order to provide an opportunity for all people within the parish to catch these feisty fish.
+Each year these stocking locations change to provide an opportunity for all people within the parish to catch these feisty fish.
 We only do this stocking once a year because it is the only time that these northern natives can survive in our warm waters.
-Stocking locations and times are not announced prior to ensure we have plenty of fish available for the Geaux Fish! event.

 Frequently Asked Questions